 The manufacturer of Vyvanse does not offer any warnings that drinking alcohol is dangerous while taking Vyvanse.
 Also, no studies have been done on whether using alcohol with Vyvanse is dangerous.
 That means there are no specific warnings from the medical literature, either.
 However, there are other reasons to hesitate before using these two substances together.

-Vyvanse is in the same class of drugs as amphetamine.
-One study shows that the combination of amphetamine and alcohol raises blood pressure and heart activity.
+Vyvanse is in the same class of drugs as amphetamine. shows that the combination of amphetamine and alcohol raises blood pressure and heart activity.
 This in turn raises the risk of heart problems.
 Heart problems are a risk of Vyvanse use anyway, so this increased risk should be a concern for anyone thinking of taking Vyvanse with alcohol.

 Risk of alcohol poisoning